garrandall/popular-music-data/tracks/shameless-the-weeknd.md

 Say it louder, say it louder
 Who's gonna touch you like me, like me?

-Ooh, said you wanna be good but you couldn't keep your composure Ooh, said you wanna be good but you're begging me to come over Ooh, come over
+Oh, said you wanna be good but you couldn't keep your composure Oh, said you wanna be good but you're begging me to come over Oh, come over
-Ooh, saying who's gonna fuck you like me?
+Oh, saying who's gonna fuck you like me?
 Yeah

 I don't wanna hurt you but you live for the pain
 I'm not tryna say it but it's what you became